-The picture on the front cover of the cookbook is a drawing of the small church that was across the road from the store.
-The church is still there today.
-The store closed in the late 70s and was converted to a home.
+The front cover of the cookbook has a drawing of the small church that was across the road from the store.
+The church is still there today but the store closed in the late 70s and was converted to a home.

-I told him that since is was usually women doing the cooking on the farm, Mrs. Cleland meant a women’s fist size.
+I told him that since it was usually women doing the cooking on the farm, Mrs. Cleland meant a women’s fist size.